algosup/2024-2025-project-3-quickest-path-team-6/Documents/Management/WeeklyReports/weeklyReport1.md

-# Weekly report 1
+# Weekly Report 1

 ## Overview

-This first week has been dedicated to analyze the requirements and start the project.
+This first week has been dedicated to analyzing the requirements and starting the project.

 ## Accomplishment

 - **Specifications documents:**
-    - The team did a great first progress to define the project
+    - The team made a great first progress to define the project
 - **Code started:**
-    - Our software engineer started to work on the algorithm
+    - Our software engineers started to work on the algorithm

 ## Challenges